Bujuhu/puush-screenshot/README.md

 puush-screenshot
 ====================

-A basic bash script to autoupload screenshots to Puush on Linux.
+A basic bash script to auto-upload screenshots to Puush on Linux.

 Requirements
 ------------

-This script utillizes the following Packages:
+This script utilizes the following Packages:
 * curl
 * xclip
-* gnome-screenshot
+* scrot
 * notify-send

 Make sure that all of those are installed, if you want to use the script out of the box.
 On most Ubuntu based distros, you only need to install xclip.